ai4r/AIR-deep-turn/README.md

   python feature_extraction.py <path_to_folder_where_wave_files_are_saved>
   ```

 For each wave file, a feature file is created with the wave file name and an extension of '.npy' under the same folder.
-A feature file includes a numpy ndarray.

 ## E-MIC(Elderly Multimodal Interpersonal Conversation) dataset